 La bomba is filled with beef and/or pork and topped with aioli and this legendary sauce.
 At La Cova Fumada, you can have the sauce either spicy or very spicy.

-La bomba is available at many tapas bars throughout Barcelona but you may want to have it at La Cova Fumada where it was invented.
+La bomba is available at many Spanish tapas bars in Barcelona but you may want to have it at La Cova Fumada where it was invented.

 21. Pinchos Morunos